-Praxis II Principles of Learning and Teaching: Grades K-6 (5622) Practice Test
+Praxis Principles of Learning and Teaching: Grades K-6 (5622) Practice Test

-> When and Where Can I Take the Exam?
+When and Where Can I Take the Exam?

 The test is administered at a variety of testing centers, universities, and other intuitions across the United States and around the world.
 Availability of appointments may differ depending on the specific location you choose to take your test.
 However, in general, it is offered on a continuous basis all year round.

 You will need to provide a valid, government issued ID in order to check in. without it, you will not be allowed to take the test.
 Accepted IDs include:

 - State ID

 If you require any special accommodations for physical or mental disabilities, you should make these arrangements when you schedule your appointment.
 You won’t be able to request them last minute, on the day of the test.

 Leave your personal belongings at home or in the car.
 The only items you can bring into the exam room with you are your ID and an approved calculator.
 Everything else, including pencils and paper will not be allowed.
 Scratch paper and writing utensils will be provided to you, but you will have to return it before leaving the testing center.

 The test will be administered via computer at the testing center, and you will have a total of two hours to answer 70 multiple choice questions and four written response questions.
 The sections are not individually timed which means you can spend as much or as little time on each section as you need (within the two-hour time limit).
 This can work to your advantage if you manage your time correctly.

 What Kind of Topics Will Be on the Exam?